UdeS-CoBIUS/DoubleRecViz/TreeVisualization/Readme.md

 ## Output

 ```
-the reconciled trees are displayed in the browser.
+The reconciled trees are displayed in the browser.
 ```